 The construction business involves many risks.
-And not just to those involved in the construction, which may include general contractors, construction workers, electricians, plumbers, carpenters, and painters, but also to your clients and their property.
+These include those involved in the construction.
+General contractors, construction workers, electricians, plumbers, carpenters, and painters are included in this list.
+It also includes risks to your clients and their property .
 Therefore, acquiring the proper liability insurance is essential to protect you and your contracting business from a variety of liability claims.

 Benefits of Construction General Liability Insurance Protection

 General liability insurance is one policy your contracting business definitely requires.
 Why?
-Not only is it required either by law in some states or to win certain contracts, but it also:
+Not only is it required either by law in some states or to win certain contracts.
+It also does the following:

 Protects your business against injury and or property damage

 From working at heights to operating heavy equipment to handling electrical wires, construction is very physically demanding and dangerous.
 The potential for injury is, therefore, always present regardless of how careful you are.
-So in case of third-party bodily harm during construction activities, general liability insurance can help cover:
+In case of third-party bodily harm during construction activities, general liability insurance can help cover:

 - Medical expenses